 Finally, you should be left with your filtered honey at the bottom of the bucket, and be sure to let all of it drain through because you don’t want to be wasting any.
 Depending on how well the honey has drained, you might want to repeat the process to achieve the right consistency of honey that you are looking for.
 It all comes with practice and you will eventually find the right process that works best for you,

-A quick and easy alternative to the crush and strain method is to simply add chunks of comb to the jar.
+A quick and easy alternative to the crush and strain method is to simply cut comb honey chunks into the jar.
 Use your knife to cut a few pieces of comb off before you crush and strain, as in the method explained above, then add the chunks to an empty jar.
 Simply add the filtered honey to the jar when you are you finished with the draining process.
 It’s a unique looking product and it’s proving to be popular amongst honey lovers, so be sure to give it a try, even if it’s just for your personal enjoyment!

-The cut comb method is an easy way to prepare your honey, giving it a raw and natural finish that looks cool and is very popular amongst beekeepers and honey consumers!
+The cut comb honey method is an easy way to prepare, giving it a raw and natural finish that looks cool and is very popular amongst beekeepers and honey consumers!
 Firstly, you need to lay your tray or baking sheet down and then the cooling rack on top of that.
 Next, take your frame full of honey and lay it over the cooling rack.
 Now all you need to do is take your sharp knife (again, heating the knife up makes the process easier) and slice the honeycomb up into blocks, 3”-5” squares are common sizes.
+Hence the name, cut comb honey.
 Lift the frame away and then slightly separate the blocks and leave for a couple of hours.
 The tray or baking sheet will catch any of the honey drips so you don’t need to worry about waste, leaving you with several cut comb blocks and some leftover honey as a bonus!

 Honey extractors are basically big steel drums that are built to hold the frames from your hives in specially designed sleeves.
 The drums are connected to a power source which allows them to spin, the action of the spinning drum then forces the honey out of the frames.
 The honey drips down the inside of the drum and collects in the bottom, where a spigot can be opened to drain the honey into a bucket or other suitable storage containers.
 These automatic honey extractors are effective but they come at a cost, you will be looking at paying at least $100 upwards and don’t forget that they require extra storage space.